dex4er/js-sliding-window-rate-limiter/README.md

 ### Redis

 This backend requires Redis 3.2 to work.
-Main advantage is that the state of limiter can be shared between many clients.
+The main advantage is that the state of the limiter can be shared between many clients.

 ### SafeRedis

-There is extended version of limiter, which behaves gracefully, when Redis server is unavailable for any reason.
-In case of Redis connection failure, SafeRedis backend will always return positive response object and will try to use again the Redis server after `reuseRedisAfter`.
+There is an extended version of the limiter, which behaves gracefully when the Redis server is unavailable for any reason.
+In case of Redis connection failure, SafeRedis backend will always return a positive response object and will try to use again the Redis server after `reuseRedisAfter`.

 ## License

-Copyright (c) 2017-2020 Piotr Roszatycki <piotr.roszatycki@gmail.com>
+Copyright (c) 2017-2024 Piotr Roszatycki <piotr.roszatycki@gmail.com>

 [MIT](https://opensource.org/licenses/MIT)